apache/zeppelin/docs/install/install.md

 ```
 bin/zeppelin-daemon.sh start
 ```
-After successful start, visit http://localhost:8080 with your web browser
+After successful start, visit http://localhost:8080 with your web browser.
+Note that port **8081** also need to be accessible for websocket connection.

 #### Stop Zeppelin